Music Industry Summer Program

 A $300 deposit must be included with your application.
 Acceptable forms of payment are Check or Money Order, or Credit Card (use with online application only).

-All applications will be reviewed upon completion and applicants will be notified on a rolling basis.
+All applications will be reviewed upon completion and applicants will be notified within in three weeks of receiving a completed application.
 Students who are not accepted into the program will receive a full refund of their $300 application deposit.

-All items must be clearly labeled and mailed to:
+All items must be clearly labeled and e-mailed or mailed to:

 3501 Market Street